Taha-bouhafa1/Visual_Question_Answering_Web_App/README.md

 This project is a Visual Question Answering (VQA) web application that allows users to upload images and ask questions about them.
 The backend uses a deep learning model trained to understand and answer questions based on the image content.

 This project is part of my larger Visual Question Answering system that I have worked on.
-You can find the full VQA system project here:
+You can find the full VQA  project here:
 https://github.com/Taha-bouhafa1/Visual-Question-Answering-VQA-project

 ## Current Status